 Taquile Island Homestay

-Taquile has a few higher-priced guesthouses, but is known for its more budget-friendly communal homestays.
+Taquile Island has a few higher-priced guesthouses, but is known for its more budget-friendly communal homestays.

 Like Amantani, families take turns opening up their homes to visitors, but many of the family compounds (including where we stayed) have multiple rooms and don’t necessarily provide food.

-Meals, however, can easily be purchased from the central plaza’s communal kitchens — which essentially makes a Taquile homestay virtually indistinguishable from a guesthouse stay, at least on the surface.
+Meals, however, can easily be purchased from the central plaza’s communal kitchens — which essentially makes an Isla Taquile homestay virtually indistinguishable from a guesthouse stay, at least on the surface.

 We stayed at the home of Ines and Tomas, along with their three children.
 However, our interaction with the family was much less than the previous night on Amantani — this family was much more business savvy and ran their home accordingly.